Waldhausen Additivity: Classical and Quasicategorical: Introduction and Statement of Results

-The article \cite{Barwick} of Barwick also remains in the framework of quasicategories, although he does not use a quasicategorical $S_\bullet$ construction.
-Instead, he characterizes additive theories, and defines algebraic $K$-theory as an additive theory with a universal property (the linearization of the functor ``maximal Kan subcomplex'').
-He then proves quasicategorical versions of the basic theorems of algebraic $K$-theory, and then proves that this universal definition extends the classical one.
-Barwick allows the class of cofibrations to be general, though he uses a slightly different notion of Waldhausen quasicategory than in the present paper.
+The article \cite{Barwick} of Barwick remains in the framework of quasicategories, like we do.
+Rather than beginning with a quasicategorical $S_\bullet$ construction, he characterizes additive theories, and defines algebraic $K$-theory as an additive theory with a universal property (the linearization of the functor ``maximal Kan subcomplex'').
+The $K$-theory spectrum is the ``canonical delooping of the `maximal Kan subcomplex' functor.''
+He proves quasicategorical versions of the basic theorems of algebraic $K$-theory, and then proves that this universal definition extends the classical one.
+Barwick allows the class of cofibrations to be general, like we do.
+In fact, his notion of Waldhausen $\infty$-category is equivalent to the notion of Waldhausen quasicategory in the present paper, see Proposition~\ref{prop:Barwick_equivalence}.
+Barwick also uses a quasicategorical $S_\bullet$ construction, see his Section 5 for a discussion of filtered objects.
+He proves in Corollary 6.9.1 that suspension in the category $\mathbf{V}_\text{add}\mathbf{Wald}_\infty$ is equivalent to the realization of the Waldhausen cocartesian fibration $\mathscr{S}\calc \to N\Delta^{\text{op}}$.
+Barwick told us there is an equivalence between $\mathscr{S}\calc$ and the unstraightening of the simplicial quasicategory $S_\bullet^\infty \calc$, which fiberwise is just the inclusion of the top row in each $S_n^\infty \calc$.
+Classical Additivity (for Waldhausen categories with good factorization properties of weak equivalences) is a consequence of quasicategorical Additivity according to \cite[Corollary~10.10.3]{Barwick}, without going through $\mathscr{B}$.
+Barwick does not use classical Additivity to deduce \cite[Proposition~10.10]{Barwick}, of which his 10.10.3 is a Corollary.
+Simple maps do not have good factorization properties, so the relative nerve does not give the proper $K$-theory when simple maps are the weak equivalences, and instead Barwick uses labelled Waldhausen $\infty$-categories for that situation.
+See Example~\ref{examp:from_classical_to_Waldhausen_quasicategory_Barwick} for more details on how Barwick obtains Waldhausen $\infty$-categories from classical Waldhausen categories.

-Both papers \cite{Barwick} and \cite{BlumbergGepnerTabuadaI} are concerned with universal characterizations of algebraic $K$-theory via Additivity, whereas the present paper is only concerned with a direct proof of Additivity.
+Both papers \cite{Barwick} and \cite{BlumbergGepnerTabuadaI} are concerned with universal characterizations of algebraic $K$-theory via Additivity, whereas the present paper is only concerned with a proof of Additivity in quasicategories.
 Quasicategorical variants of Waldhausen's Approximation Theorem are treated in \cite{Barwick}, \cite{BlumbergGepnerTabuadaI}, and \cite{FioreApproximation}.

-{\bf Acknowledgements.} The authors thank David Gepner for helpful discussions.
-Thomas Fiore also thanks Marcy Robertson and Parker Lowry for an interesting discussion.

-This paper was financially supported by the Leibniz-Award of Wolfgang L\"uck.
-Thomas Fiore thanks the Max-Planck-Institut f\"ur Mathematik in Bonn for its hospitality and support during his stay in May and June 2011, as well as a Small Grant for Faculty Research from UM-Dearborn.
-He also thankfully acknowledges the support of a Rackham Faculty Research Grant of the University of Michigan, which made possible his weekend trip to Regensburg in July, 2011 to discuss with David Gepner.